michal-siedlecki/scrappy_news/README.md

 # Scrappy news
 This is a simple news scrapper with a machine learning algorythm for news header categorize.
-This is beta version. it has been uploaded as beta version.
+It has been uploaded as a beta version.

 You can try it [HERE](https://scrappynews.herokuapp.com/)

 ### How it works?
 * First it looks into Https://newsapi.org API to get some top news from Poland.
 Method gets header title and url.